Wellington Collection: Other art

 Antonio Canova's heroic marble nude of Napoleon as Mars the Peacemaker (1802–10) is holding a gilded Nike in the palm of his right hand, and stands 3.45 m to the raised left hand holding a staff.
-It was set up for a time in the Louvre and was bought by the Government for Wellington in 1816 and is placed at the bottom of a stairwell (in some people's opinion rather dismissively).
+It was set up for a time in the Louvre and was bought by the British government for Wellington in 1816 and is placed at the bottom of a stairwell (in some people's opinion rather dismissively).

 The 1st Duke received many gifts from European continental rulers that are displayed in the House: